ICE Raids Texas Technology Company, Arrests 280 On Immigration Violations

 Families wait outside during the raid

-Late Wednesday morning, workers inside the repair plant began texting and calling family members, who arrived outside the building and waited for information.
-One of them got a text from his wife, who asked him to call an attorney.
+Late Wednesday morning, workers inside the repair plant began texting and calling family members, who arrived and waited outside the building for information.
+One got a text from his wife, who asked him to call an attorney.

-Maria Soria waited outside the repair plant, in tears.
+Maria Soria waited in tears outside the repair plant.
 Her mother, Socorro Lechuga, 46, is an employee there and was eventually released by ICE agents.

-Soria, 24, said her mother, already had a petition for legalization in place before the raid.
+Soria, 24, said her mother already had a petition for legalization in place before the raid.
 Lechuga is originally from Guerrero, Mexico.

-Around 10 a.m.
-Thursday, Soria received voicemail from her mother saying that ICE agents had arrived at the company and that she didn't "know what's going to happen."
+Around 10 a.m., Soria received a voicemail from her mother saying that ICE agents had arrived at the company and that she didn't know what was going to happen.

 "I was worried at first, because you hear 'ICE' and everything goes downhill," Soria said.
-"I got myself together," and left work at a health care insurance company in to drive to Allen.
+"I got myself together," she said, and left work at a health care insurance company to drive to Allen.

-She called her mother's lawyer, who told her not to worry because, he said, "they'll either release her or set a bond to to be released within 48 hours" and that "they can't do anything to her, pretty much, because she does have a petition in place."
+She called her mother's lawyer, who told her not to worry because, he said, "they'll either release her or set a bond to be released within 48 hours" and that "they can't do anything to her, pretty much, because she does have a petition in place."

-"So that gave me a peace of mind, that at least I know my mom will be OK," Soria said.
-"As far anyone else here, I really don't know their status or their situation, so that's a whole different story."
+"So that gave me peace of mind, that at least I know my mom will be OK," Soria said.
+"As for anyone else here, I really don't know their status or their situation, so that's a whole different story."

 During the raid

 Mathew Varughese, who says he repairs cellphones at CVE, described the scene inside the company.
-He said around 10 a.m.
-Wednesday, agents arrived, and some employees began running.
+Agents arrived about 10 a.m.
+Wednesday, he said, and some employees began running.
 Agents instructed workers to group together by legal status.

-Employees who work at the company with legal immigration papers were given green wrist bands to wear.
+Employees who work at the company with legal immigration papers were given green wristbands to wear.

 By then, the reactions from employees were mixed — "Standing, no talking.
-Ladies crying," he said.
+Ladies crying," Varughese said.

-He said he estimates that about 60 percent of CVE Technology employees are women.
+He estimates that 60 percent of CVE Technology employees are women.

-One woman was in the building applying for a job at the same time that ICE agents arrived.
+One woman was in the building applying for a job when ICE agents arrived.
 She says there were hundreds of people inside.

 Protestors holding signs including "no human is illegal" across the street from the Allen office building. @keranews pic.twitter.com/yxXGuZ6XcQ— Anthony Cave (@Anthony_Cave) April 3, 2019

-Buses, at least one of which said LaSalle Corrections Transport, left CVE a few hours after the raid began, presumably with workers inside.
-Some demonstrators yelled toward one of the buses, "We see you, we love you."
+Buses, at least one of which said LaSalle Corrections Transport on the side, left CVE a few hours after the raid began, presumably with workers inside.
+Some demonstrators yelled toward one of the buses, "We see you; we love you."

 Third-largest employer in Allen

-According to the Allen Economic Development Corporation website, CVE has 2,100 employees, making it the third-largest employer in city.
+According to the Allen Economic Development Corp. website, CVE has 2,100 employees, making it the third-largest employer in the city.

 CVE already had an office in Plano when it moved its headquarters from New Jersey to Allen in 2014.
 The company was founded by Howard Cho in 1986 and is now headed by his son Edward Cho.

-In 2014, Samsung accounted for 75 percent of the company's business, but CVE planned to reduce that significantly as they expanded, according to North Jersey Media Group.
+In 2014, Samsung accounted for 75 percent of the company's business, but CVE planned to reduce that significantly as it expanded, according to North Jersey Media Group.

-The company was honored in 2017 by the U.S. Dept. of Commerce's Minority Business Development Agency with a national award.
+The company was honored in 2017 by the U.S. Department of Commerce's Minority Business Development Agency with a national award.

 KERA has reached out to CVE Technology for comment.